-Q: Which existing frameworks, standards, and taxonomies were used in the curation of the SI Label?
+Which existing frameworks, standards, and taxonomies were used in the curation of the SI Label?

-A: The SI Label sustainability standards rest on the IFC Performance Standards, as well as gaps in the current standards, along with positive contribution towards a set of criteria drawn from good market practice.
-The development of the 14 sustainability criteria, as well as associated example methodologies and indicators, that underpin the SI Label was done as a result of an extensive mapping against 25+ leading standards, frameworks, and principles in the market.
+The SI Label sustainability standards rest on the IFC Performance Standards, as well as gaps in the current standards, along with positive contribution towards a set of criteria drawn from good market practice.
+The development of the 14 sustainability criteria that underpin the SI Label was developed as a result of an extensive mapping against 21 leading standards in the market.
 This mapping exercise includes, among others: The EU Green Taxonomy; Global Infrastructure Basel's SuRe standard; International Capital Market Association's (ICMA) Green Bond and Social Bond Principles; GRESB; the Infrastructure Sustainability Council of Australia; Institute for Sustainable Infrastructure (ISI) Envision standard; Climate Bond Initiative's (CBI) Climate Bond Standards, among others.
 As industry practice evolves, the SI Label sustainability criteria will align itself with any new elements of the IFC Performance Standards and other relevant standards and frameworks.
 The SI Label has also been mapped to the G20 Principles for Quality Infrastructure Investment (QII) and the Sustainable Development Goals (SDGs).
 Please refer to the end of this document for a high-level mapping of the reference standards and key elements extracted from the documents that were used to curate the sustainability criteria for the SI Label.